home-assistant/home-assistant.io/source/_posts/2023-04-18-home-assistant-os-release-10.markdown

 ## New board support: Hardkernel ODROID-M1

 Home Assistant OS 10 supports the Hardkernel ODROID-M1 single board computer!
-Most notably the ODROID-M1 supports NVMe SSD storage natively, which makes it another great choice to run Home Assistant on.
-With its quad-core CPU with up to 2 GHz and up to 8 GB of memory it is suitable even for demanding Home Assistant installations.
+Most notably, the ODROID-M1 supports NVMe SSD storage natively, which makes it another great choice to run Home Assistant on.
+With its quad-core CPU with up to 2&nbsp;GHz and up to 8&nbsp;GB of memory it is suitable even for demanding Home Assistant installations.

 Currently, Home Assistant can be booted off an SD-card or an eMMC.
 Note however